 The Progress Tutor has an overview of all student progress and achievements at The Sixth Form.
-Their role is to help and support students to manage their academic progress, working closely with teachers and yourself as parents/guardians.
-As your first point of contact in The Sixth Form, the Progress Tutor will help you and your son/daughter in a number of ways:
+Their role is to help and support students to manage their academic progress, working closely with teachers and parents/guardians.
+As your first point of contact in The Sixth Form, the Progress Tutor will help learners in a number of ways:

-- Settling into life at The Sixth Form - Offering support for any personal issues that may arise - Ensuring students are on the right course - Highlighting enrichment opportunities and encouraging learners to develop - wider academic and employability skills - Helping learners to organise and manage their time - Guidance when applying for university courses or employment - Helping with any problems or questions students might have
+- Settling into life at The Sixth Form - Offering support for any personal issues that may arise - Ensuring that you are on the right course - Highlighting enrichment opportunities and encouraging you to develop your wider academic and employability skills - Helping you to organise and manage your time - Guidance when applying for university courses or employment - Helping with any problems or questions you might have progress and to agree performance targets.
+Attendance will be closely monitored and action taken when it falls below The Sixth Form's expected standards

 Tutor group sessions take place throughout the year and are an important and compulsory part of a student timetable.
-Students will also see their Progress Tutor regularly for one-to-one meetings to review their academic progress and to agree performance targets.
-Attendance will be closely monitored and action taken when it falls below The Sixth
+Students will also see their Progress Tutor regularly for one-to-one meetings to review their academic